cikatran-zz/pomelo_transaction/README.md

 - Simply run `npm install` or `yarn` after clone the project.
 - Remember run `npm install` or `yarn` when pull new code.

+## Lottie

+- This project uses Lottie animation, to make it work on iOS, please `cd ios` and rune `pod install`

 ## How to run

 - Using VSCode: Please copy below settings to .vscode/launch.json (inside `configurations` tag)